-- 6.1 The proposed development has been distinctively designed whilst sympathetically reflecting the character of the area with the needs of people in mind, providing ample playing and natural areas as well as distinct parking areas. - 6.2 It is not considered that the proposal will disrupt the rhythm and grain of development within the vicinity of the site as the proposed development has been designed to complement the design of other buildings in the vicinity of the site.
+- 6.1 Whilst the final design has not been completed and appearance is a reserved matter, the proposed development will be distinctively designed, whilst sympathetically reflecting the character of the area and with the needs of people in mind, providing ample playing and natural areas as well as distinct parking areas. - 6.2 It is not considered that the proposal will disrupt the rhythm and grain of development within the vicinity of the site as the proposed development has been designed to complement the design of other buildings in the vicinity of the site.
 The materials will be similar to the materials used in the local vernacular.
 They will also use natural materials to incorporate it into the wooded setting. - 6.3 The proposal will not cause any detriment to any adjoining land use or neighbours as the proposed development has been carefully designed to overcome any issues of overlooking with the positioning and size of fenestration being carefully considered.
 The playing pitches will generally be used during the weekdays and only during daylight hours.
-This should not cause any impact upon the amenity of the neighbouring residential dwellings. - The overall appearance of the proposed development is considered to be compatible with the local area.
+This should not cause any impact upon the amenity of the neighbouring residential dwellings. - 6.4 The overall appearance of the proposed development is considered to be compatible with the local area.
 The local area is characterised by two storey dwellings which are set back from the road.
-The proposed school will be a two storey building which is set back from the roads within a well landscaped site.
+The proposed school will also be a two-storey building which is set back from the roads, within a well landscaped site.
 Careful consideration has been given to ensure that the proposed development integrates into its surroundings.
-It was a key part of the development that development is set back and buffered away from Chester Road.
-The additional landscaping will also enhance the suburban character of the area which is particularly green.
+It was a key part of the development that development is set back and buffered away from Chester Road. - 6.5 The additional landscaping will also enhance the suburban character of the area which is particularly green.
 The site can comfortably accommodate the proposal without appearing cramped or overdeveloped.
-The total site area is 36,434m2 and the 1250m2 which only covers 3.5% of the overall site.
-23,670m2 (65%) are playing pitches and associated playgrounds and parking areas.
-11,514m2 (31.6%) is POS. - As can be seen from the 3D visuals in Figures 6.1 and 6.2, the proportions of the buildings are complementary to the height of the surrounding buildings and would not be overbearing.
+The total site area is 36,434m and the proposed 1,250m ground floor area of the building therefore only covers 3.5% of the overall site.
+23,670m (65%) are proposed for playing pitches and associated playgrounds and parking areas.
+11,514m (36.6%) is proposed for open space for use by the public.

+6.6 As can be seen from the 3D visuals in Figures 6.1 and 6.2, the proportions of the buildings are complementary to the height of the surrounding buildings and would not be overbearing.